return res.status(500).json({ error: 'Failed to retrieve access token' });

 Create a protected endpoint for authenticated Webflow requests

-Set up the Designer Extension
+Return Webflow data to the Designer Extension

 Congratulations!